lmuntaner/news-reader/skeleton/README.md

-# Welcome to News Reader Demo
+## Welcome to New.read.er

-* bundle install
-* rake db:migrate
-* rake db:seed

-Three feeds with their entries will be created upon running `rake db:seed`.

-Good luck.
-Have fun.
+Follow all of your favorite RSS feeds!

+## Technologies
+* Backbone.js with Ruby on Rails API